Number 10: Doctor Octopus – Spider-Man 2 (2004)

 Could it have been anyone else?

-I feel that in some ways words can not even describe how good of a villain Heath Ledger’s Joker is.
+In some ways words can not even describe how good of a villain Heath Ledger’s Joker is.
 The beautiful thing about this version of The Joker is that he has no complex agenda like most supervillains – like he says, he is a man of ‘simple tastes’ – he is violent and destructive because he enjoys it, he wants to see Gotham burn, and in doing so he wants to bring out the villain in everybody else.
 He is sadistic and calculated yet completely mad and brilliant.
-It is his simplicity as a villain that makes him the greatest of all time, and I believe it will be hard to ever find a villain that could live up to The Joker’s standard.
+It is his simplicity as a villain that makes him the greatest of all time.